wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 ## <a id="run_instance"></a>How to run ERT in Cloud demo application from your existing EC2 instance

 If you already have an existing instance in your EC2 service, you can download the ERT in Cloud Quick Start example application from [Thomson Reuters Developer Community: Elektron WebSocket API download page](https://developers.thomsonreuters.com/elektron/websocket-api/downloads) and upload the package to your EC2 instance.
-The ERT in Cloud Quick Start example application contains the same mmarket_price_edpgw_authentication.py, market_price_edpgw_service_discovery.py and README.txt files as same as Thomson Reuters AMI.
+The ERT in Cloud Quick Start example application contains the same Python, Java, C# examples and README.txt files as same as Thomson Reuters AMI.

-Before running the application, you need to install the following required libraries via the ```pip install``` command in your EC2 instance:
+Before running the Python application, you need to install the following required libraries via the ```pip install``` command in your EC2 instance:
 - [requests](https://pypi.org/project/requests/) library.
 - [websocket-client](https://pypi.org/project/websocket-client/) library (*version 0.49 or greater*).